 The options that are closer to your natural teeth are dental implants, which consist of a screw that is implanted into your jawbone taking the place of a tooth root.
 On top of the screw are an abutment and crown that attaches to the abutment and replaces the visible part of the tooth.

-Standard dentures don't involve implants and are secured in your mouth, usually with adhesive.
+Standard dentures don't involve implants and are secured in your mouth, usually with an adhesive.
 If they are of good quality, they can help you speak and eat almost like you would with natural teeth.
-So they are better than a purely esthetic option, but they don't feel as natural as implants.
+So they are better than a purely aesthetic option, but they don't feel as natural as implants.

 Implant retained vs implant-supported dentures

-Both implant-retained dentures and implant-supported dentures are considered better than removable dentures that use adhesive to stay in your mouth.
+In that context, both implant-retained dentures and implant-supported dentures are considered better than removable dentures that use adhesive to stay in your mouth.